wcko87/rabiribi-map-editing/docs/events/tile_events.md

 - **[110] Pandora gate**
   - This block is solid until defeating Pandora.
 If Pandora is defeated on the same screen, this block remains solid until leaving the screen.

+- **[455] Keke Bunny gate**
+  - This block disappears and re-appears during certain attacks used by Keke Bunny.

 - **[197] Spikes**
   - Touching this event damages Erina.
 Damage varies based on background and difficulty level.
   - Does not need to be on a solid tile to deal damage.